Mattheweng1/project-battleship/README.md

 # Battleship

 This project is a web-based implementation of the classic Battleship game where you play against an intelligent AI that attacks using probability maps.
-Can you beat them?
+Care to challenge the computer?

+Click [here](https://mattheweng1.github.io/project-battleship/) to check out the deployed application.

 ## Features